Exiles (Marvel Comics): Post-World Tour

 The Exiles begin cleaning out the stasis gallery of former Exiles and Weapon X members and send them back home.
 Iron Man, Daredevil, and Angel are sent back to their respective realities alive, while every other Earth with a missing superhuman holds a funeral.
 Blink, at the suggestion of Power Princess, takes Mimic home to be buried with his X-Men instead of burying him in Panoptichron.
 Spider-Man, Sabretooth, and Heather Hudson all decide to visit their home realities.
-Unfortunately, the Timebreakers ditch the Exiles when the Timebreakers believe that they are not saving realities as they should be.
+However, the Timebreakers ditch the Exiles when the Timebreakers believe that they are not saving realities as they should be.
 However, after using several squads of Wolverines to complete the next mission and failing, Logan (from Days of Future Past) and young James Howlett convince the Timebreakers that the Exiles are needed.
 The Exiles finally resume their reality-saving missions for the first time since they discovered Panoptichron when they save a reality where the Silver Surfer has already destroyed the Earth and is trying to destroy Galactus, who is the restorer of worlds in this reality.

 Then, Heather discovers an Earth inhabited by a disturbingly close approximation of the original Exiles team, complete with their own Timebroker.
 After the "classic Exiles" fight "the all-new Exiles" (as Morph put it), it is later revealed that the whole thing was a scheme orchestrated by the Grandmaster, who seeks revenge on the Exiles for freeing Professor X on their first mission and ruining a bet.
 The Exiles, past and present, join forces with the Wrecking Crew of that Earth to defeat the Grandmaster.
 The current team then leaves the Earth in the hands of the approximation Exiles.

 The Exiles then take three weeks to save a chain of cracked realities, injuring Blink, Morph, and Spider-Man.
 They also discover that Proteus is possibly immune to metal while in Morph’s body.
 Meanwhile, former Exile Thunderbird, is in the stasis gallery, dreaming of what might have been had he not become comatose.